What does the mod aim to achieve?

 - UI Placement - drag and position UI elements.

 - UI Opacity - change the transparency of all UI elements

-- Reset All - resets all UI elements, positon & scale to default.
+- Reset All - resets all UI elements, position & scale to default.

 - Enhanced Decoding - attempts to filter noise from the received voice samples.